United States Issues Patent Number 10,000,000

-“this patent represents one of ten million steps on a continuum of human accomplishment launched when our founding fathers provided for intellectual property protection in our constitution,” said under secretary of commerce for intellectual property and director of the united states patent and trademark office andrei Iancu. “some of the greatest leaps humanity has made have been fueled by our greatest inventors, americans who have changed the course of history with their brilliance and dogged perseverance.”
+“This patent represents one of ten million steps on a continuum of human accomplishment launched when our founding fathers provided for intellectual property protection in our constitution,” said undersecretary of commerce for intellectual property and director of the United States patent and trademark office Andrei Lancu.
+“Some of the greatest leaps humanity has made have been fueled by our greatest inventors, Americans who have changed the course of history with their brilliance and dogged perseverance.”

 “The U.S. patent system serves as a reminder that our nation values and continues to be built by those who are willing to take risks, challenge traditions, push the boundaries of convention, and test new limits in design and thought,” said commissioner for patents drew Hirshfeld.